Jonathon-Fleming/ToxPi-GIS/Examples/Vignette1- Using ToxPi_creation.md

 1C.
 Run [ToxPi_creation.py](../ToxPi_creation.py) from windows command prompt using the following commands and parameters
 ```
 "%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\proenv" (Used to load ArcGIS Pro environment)
-python location\ToxPi_creation.py inputfile outputfile.lyrx scale extent (Used to run script, replace location with path to file)
+python location\ToxPi_creation.py inputfile outputfile.lyrx --scale=1 --extent="" --labels=False (Used to run script, replace location with path to file)

 Parameters:
-* inputfile - The ToxPi GUI results file to draw ToxPi features from
+* inputfile - The ToxPi GUI results file to draw ToxPi profiles from
 * outputfile.lyrx - The location for the result lyrx file output by the script.
 Please add .lyrx
-* scale - Optionally scales the size of the ToxPi features.
+* scale - Optionally scales the size of the ToxPi profiles.
 The default is 1
 * extent - Optionally provides an administrative boundary layer.
 Options are:
     * censusTract
     * county
     * state
     * division
     * region
+* labels - Optionally set to True to add labels to the profiles based on the Name column.
 ```

 * Example: